kalaishann/API_Python_SQL_Data-cleaning-automation/README.md

 ### Create New Columns: Calculate the Total Amount for each transaction by multiplying unit_price by quantity and adding this as a new column.
 ### Enhance Dataset: Adding this calculated field will streamline further SQL analysis and aggregation tasks.
 ## Load Data into MySQL.
-### Set Up Connections: Connect to MySQL  using sqlalchemy and load the cleaned data into each database.
+### Set Up Connections: Connect to MySQL  using sqlalchemy and load the cleaned data into database.
 ### Table Creation: Set up tables in MySQL using PYMYSQL SQLAlchemy to automate table creation and data insertion.
 ### Verification: Run initial SQL queries to confirm that the data has been loaded accurately.
 ## SQL Analysis: Complex Queries and Business Problem Solving
-### Business Problem-Solving: Write and execute complex SQL queries to answer critical business questions, such as:
+### Business Problem-Solving:  such as:
 ### Revenue trends across branches and categories.
 ### Identifying best-selling product categories.
 ### Sales performance by time, city, and payment method.